 The Company follows up the performance in compliance with the Code of Conduct every year.
 The Internal Audit and System Development Department has been assigned to take these responsibilities and report to the Audit Committee for the results including any suggestions to improve.
 In 2017, the Company’s auditors, which is an independent entity from the organization had evaluated ethical compliance and had no recommendations on this matter.

 - Conflicts of interests

-- Disclosures of transactions with potential conflicts of interest or connected party transactions as defined by the Securities and Exchange Commission and the Stock Exchange of Thailand are made in Form 56-1 and the annual report.
-They are also included in the financial statements in line with accounting standards.
+- Disclosures of transactions with potential conflicts of interest or connected transactions or related party transactions as defined by the Securities and Exchange Commission and the Stock Exchange of Thailand will be declared in Form 56-1 and the annual report.
+They are also included in the financial statements to conform with the accounting standards.

 - Risk policy

 Risk management: The Company’s Board of Directors emphasizes the great importance on risk management and has determined and assessed its business risks.
 Measures have been adopted to prevent and mitigate the risks, including those risks which may affect the Company’s operations as detailed under “Risk factors”.
 The Company also set up the Risk Management and Sustainable Development Committee and its scope of authorities, duties and responsibilities were clearly defined in the Risk Management and Sustainable Development Committee Charter which has been approved by the Board of Director.
 The details are stated under “Risk Management and Sustainable Development Committee”.